yifangyou/metabase/docs/operations-guide/advanced-topics-for-running-Metabase-in-AWS-ElasticBeanstalk.md

 ## Using Papertrail for logging on AWS

-This provides a simple way to use the Papertrail logging service for collecting the logs for you Metabase instance in an easy to read location.
+You can also use the Papertrail logging service for collecting your application logs.

 - Click on `Configuration` on the left hand sidebar.
 - Scroll down to `Software Configuration` under the _Web Tier_ section and click the gear icon to edit those settings.